Public-Health-Scotland/vscode_prep/GitHub/README.md

 ## If you transfer a repo from your account to an organisation account
 - Use this command in terminal to check the current url in your local folder: `git remote -v`
+- If you see origin  https://github.com... it means it was cloned using HTTPS
 - Copy the URL from the organisation repo
 - Run this command in terminal to set the new orgnaisation github repo: `git remote set-url origin https://github.com/<your_org>/<repo_name>.git`
-- If you run `git remote -v` again you will see the new organisation repo URL in your local folder.
+- You can see the changes if you run this command again: `git remote -v`